Frequently Asked Questions

 In addition, when using the Cocoonababy®, make sure that you follow all the instructions for use.
-All accessories designed for use with the Cocoonababy® nest such as the Cocobag™, a high-waisted sleeping bag and the Cocoonacover™ also conform to safe-sleeping practices by eliminating the need for loose blankets.
+All accessories designed for use with the Cocoonababy® nest such as the Cocobag™, a high-waisted sleeping bag, the Swaddle Blanket and the Cocoonacover™ also conform to safe-sleeping practices by eliminating the need for loose blankets.

 The difference between the Cocoonababy® nest and a standard flat mattress is a 20-degree incline.
 The Cocoonababy® includes a wedge which prevents baby from wriggling down the nest and a tummy band which maintains baby in an ideal position without impeding his freedom of movement.

 This ergonomic design has many advantages: it keeps babies on their back but cradles them, allowing them to move their arms and head freely and to interact with those around them.
 What's more, the semi-foetal posture in which baby lies helps to limit the following concerns which have developed since babies lie on a flat surface to sleep: Plagiocephaly (Flat head syndrome) and painful gastric reflux.
 It also helps to reduce involuntary jerky movements which wake babies with a start (startle or Moro reflex).